walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 ## Improvements to Plan Output

-If we create a PR we will get a plan that looks something like this:
+If we create a PR we will get a plan comment that looks something like this:

 ![`terraform plan` output in Github PR comments section - simple black on gray with refresh messages at the top.
 Resources are being added, modified, and removed.](images/vanilla-stage-plan.png)